Hollywood Sportatorium: Home of the phantom sports franchise

 While the arena never did attract a truly permanent sports franchise, the Fort Lauderdale Strikers of the North American Soccer League played at the Sportatorium for one NASL indoor season in 1980–81.
-In addition, the Sportatorium did host at least one preseason NBA matchup when the New Orleans Jazz and the Atlanta Hawks met there on October 7, 1977.
+(The season was a disaster for the Strikers, with a 1–17 record and drawing only 1,590 fans per game, worst in the league.)
+In addition, the Sportatorium did host one preseason NBA matchup when the New Orleans Jazz defeated the Atlanta Hawks, 113–104, in front of 6,068 fans on October 7, 1977.